luisedmc/BlockchainGo/README.md

 The transactions inside the Blockchain connect people with people **without relying on any financial system** (peer-to-peer), making this whole process a lot safer.

+### Wallet

+Wallet is simply the local you store your and manage your cryptocurrencies.
+It consists of two parts: a Public Address and a Private Key.
+The Public Address is the Wallet Address and is a string of characters that other people can use to send you cryptocurrency.
+The Private Key is a secret string of characters that you use to access your wallet (very important to keep this one in a safe place).

-## Features
+## Current State

 At the current state, the BlockchainGo has the following features:

 - Create a new Blockchain and store it in the database
-- Print the Blockchain in the terminal
+- Print the All Blocks
 - Transactions
-- Get the balance of an address
+- Get the balance of a specific address
+- Create a valid BTC Wallet address

 ## Usage